kapelajii/coiiot_network_programming/sockets/cognex_vision_example/readme.md

 Implement socket application that creates a socket connection,  send a message to the socket (take a picture) validates the response from the socket and then reads the values from cell C7 of the spreadsheet if earlier request  success.

-**1. What is command and paramter to Acquire an image and update the spreadsheet?**
+**1. What is command and parameter to Acquire an image and update the spreadsheet?**

 Read documentation below 👇